theidiotmachine/WA1/README.md

     You do `__struct Hello { a: int; }` to declare, `new Hello {a: 3}` to create (this last uses malloc).
 A `__struct` is and will always be a raw pointer to memory, used for writing the allocator and other low level things.

+### Under contruction

+* Linker - currently building import keywords.
+This will generate WASM imports today, which is quite nice

 ## TODO